 All the while the band is playing, cheerleaders are cheering and the whole stadium is singing Hang On Sloopy.
 Unless you are familiar with Ohio State football that one may have just went right over your head but you just have to trust me on that one.

 Even though you are standing where everyone can see you do you think anyone can HEAR your message?

 Of course not.
 You are simply wasting your breath.
 What if you were in the stands and during a timeout you stood up with a megaphone and started talking with the people only in your section.

 Are those people going to hear you?
 Absolutely!
 This is because you choose to convey your message to a smaller group of people and you are standing right in front of them where they can see you, and more importantly, hear you.

 Learn How To Market Your Bookkeeping Business

 In a nutshell, that is niche marketing.
 I know I used a couple of very loose examples but hope that I was able to clarify actually how easy your marketing efforts can actually be by simply narrowing your target market down to a specific group of people.

-This course goes into so much more detail on exactly how you should market your business as well as learning everything about bookkeeping itself.
-If this is something that interests you or are at least curious about than you really need to check it out.
+This course goes into so much more detail on exactly how you should market your business as well as learning everything about bookkeeping.
+If this is something that interests you or are at least curious about then you really need to check it out.